-Yac, Meeter, Focus, PliimPRO, and WiFi Explorer mentioned in this article are available on a free trial through Setapp, a platform of more than 220 useful Mac apps and tools that could improve every interaction you have with your Mac.
+Capto, In Your Face, Focus, PliimPRO, and WiFi Explorer mentioned in this article are available on a free trial through Setapp, a platform of more than 240+ useful Mac, iPhone, iPad, and web apps.
 Time to call an old friend?